alfred4ibmOrg/ACE4MAG/README.md

 <br>

 <br>3.
 IBM Datapower

-<br>A.  LAB 1.
+A.  LAB 1.
 Content Transformation
     <br>In this lab, you will create a fully functional Multi-Protocol gateway service that will transform message from REST (JSON) to SOAP (XML) and from SOAP (XML) to REST (JSON).
     <br>Upon completing this lab, you will have a better understanding of:
 	<br>    • How messages are processed